 See Pub.
 502.

-This discussion highlights three tax credits which may lower your tax due and may be refundable.
+This discussion highlights four tax credits which may lower your tax due and may be refundable.

 If you pay someone to care for your dependent under age 13 or your spouse or dependent who is not able to care for themselves, you may be able to get a credit of up to 35% of your expenses.
 To qualify, you must pay these expenses so you can work or look for work.
 The care must be provided for:

 Your qualifying child who is your dependent and who was under age 13 when the care was provided;

 Your spouse who was not physically or mentally able to care for themselves and lived with you for more than half the year; or

 A person who was not physically or mentally able to care for themselves, lived with you for more than half the year, and either:

 Was your dependent, or

 He or she received gross income of $4,150 or more,